 The correct answer now is that the Miles contract rate has supplanted the statutory fee as “the fee, or rate of fee, customarily charged in the locality for legal services of a comparable or similar nature.”

 For decades, the contingent fee customarily charged in Florida personal injury cases has been 33-1/3% to 40%.
 While no legal authority — rule, statute, or case law — since Miles was decided has forbidden charging the same rate in workers’ compensation cases, over the ensuing six years the standard Miles contract contingency rate has settled in at 25% to 33-1/3%.
 At the very least, then, this rate should be considered “the fee, or rate of fee, customarily charged in the locality for legal services of a comparable or similar nature.”
-Moreover, unless exceptional circumstances dictate otherwise, the contract fee must be considered presumptively correct and approved.
-See Alderman v.
-Florida Plastering, 805 So.2d 1097, 1100 (Fla.
-1st DCA 2002)
+Moreover, based on Alderman, the contractual fee must be considered presumptively correct unless exceptional circumstances dictate otherwise.

-Indoctrinated by 85 years of statutorily imposed fees, some workers’ compensation judges grapple with this new reality.
+Indoctrinated by 85 years of statutorily imposed fees, some workers’ compensation judges have grappled with this new reality.
 They continue to believe that the statutory fee remains, if not the ceiling it once was, a measure to some degree of what constitutes a customary fee.
-This thinking is leading to the rejection of some “Miles Fees.”
-While the thinking is understandable, it is not the law.
+While this thinking is understandable, it is simply not the law.

 One argument being floated for the continued deference to 440.34(1), is that the unconstitutional language remains on the books.
-Despite being found unconstitutional in 2016, the Florida Legislature has not gotten around to wiping the offensive language of 440.34 or 440.105 off the books.
-This is a mere housekeeping oversight, rather than anything of legal consequence.
-Quite simply, the Florida Legislature has more important things to do than spend time sweeping away dead statutory provisions.
+Despite being found unconstitutional in 2016, the Florida Legislature has not gotten around to eliminating the offensive language from the statute.
+This is a mere housekeeping issue without any legal consequence.

-It is not unusual for dead statutes to remain on the books long after their judicially declared demise.
-Only Legislative action can scrub a dead statute from the books.
-Hence, the Legislature’s failure to perform this action does not somehow mean a rejected statute remains a factor.
+It is not unusual for rejected statutes to remain on the books long after their judicial demise.
+Only Legislative action can scrub a rejected statute from the books.
+Hence, the Legislature’s failure to perform this action does not somehow mean an unconstitutional statute remains the law.
 The First DCA, which entertains all workers’ compensation appeals and is thus often the final word in this arena, has rejected 440.105(3)(c) and 440.34(1).
-Until the Florida Supreme Court disagrees with the First DCA or the First reverses itself in another case, the statutes are nothing but relics of the past.
+Until the Florida Supreme Court disagrees with the First DCA or the First reverses itself, the statutes will remain obsolete.

-While Miles concerned claimant-paid attorney’s fees, Castellanos v.
+Whereas Miles concerned claimant-paid attorney’s fees, Castellanos v.
 Next Door Company, 192 So.3d 431 (Fla.
-2016), dealt with carrier-paid attorney’s fees.
+2016), addressed carrier-paid attorney’s fees.
 The Supreme Court framed the certified question as follows:

 WHETHER SECTION 440.34, FLORIDA STATUTES (2009), WHICH MANDATES A CONCLUSIVE FEE SCHEDULE FOR AWARDING ATTORNEY’S FEES TO THE CLAIMANT IN A WORKERS’ COMPENSATION CASE, IS UNCONSTITUTIONAL AS A DENIAL OF DUE PROCESS UNDER THE FLORIDA AND UNITED STATES CONSTITUTIONS.

-Under the portion of the statute addressed by the Court, insurance carriers were responsible for paying fees to Claimant’s attorneys for successfully prosecuting claims against them.
-The rub is that the statute limited the fee to the statutory percentage contained in 440.34(1).
+Under the portion of the statute addressed by the Court, insurance carriers were responsible for paying fees to Claimant’s attorneys for successfully prosecuting claims.
+The rub is that the statute limited the fee to the percentages outlined in 440.34(1).

 Castellanos involved a challenge to the limitation.
-The facts of the case, as expressed by the Court, demonstrate the statute’s crippling application:
+The facts of the case, as expressed by the Court, demonstrate the statute’s crippling outrageousness:

 The Petitioner, Marvin Castellanos, was injured during the course of his employment with the Respondent, Next Door Company.
 Through the assistance of an attorney, Castellanos prevailed in his workers’ compensation claim, after the attorney successfully refuted numerous defenses raised by the employer and its insurance carrier.
 However, because section 440.34 limits a claimant’s ability to recover attorney’s fees to a sliding scale based on the amount of workers’ compensation benefits obtained, the fee awarded to Castellanos’ attorney amounted to only $1.53 per hour for 107.2 hours of work determined by the Judge of Compensation Claims (JCC) to be “reasonable and necessary” in litigating this complex case.